-Texas Tech University Health Sciences Center School of Medicine Curriculum 2006 - 2007: TRANSITION YEAR I
+Texas Tech University Health Sciences Center School of Medicine Curriculum 2007 - 2008

-The first year is divided into four interdisciplinary blocks: Clinical Oriented Anatomy, Biology of Cells, Structure and Function of Major Organ systems, and Host Defense.
+The first year is divided into four interdisciplinary blocks: Clinically Oriented Anatomy, Biology of Cells and Tissues, Structure and Function of Major Organ Systems, and Host Defense.
 Running continually throughout this year is the longitudinal block, Early Clinical Experience I, which introduces students to skills for patient assessment.
 More specifically, these five equally weighted elements have the following objectives:

-Block Number Name/General Description MSCI 5030-001 Structure and Function of Major Organ Systems This block, in Weeks 23-34, covers structural and functional aspects of the cardiovascular, respiratory, renal/urinary, gastrointestinal, endocrine, and reproductive systems, integrating structure with function at the gross, cellular and molecular levels.
-A two week segment devoted to nutritional concepts and their clinical application accompanies the discussion of the structure function of the gastrointestinal system.
-MSCI 5040-001 Host Defense This block, which occupies weeks 35-41, covers the structural and functional aspects of the immune system, integrating structure with function at the tissue, cellular and molecular levels; and examines the pathogenic microorganisms that invade humans.
-The mechanisms by which these microorganisms cause disease and the specific immune responses that develop to eliminate the microorganisms are emphasized
+Block Number Name/General Description MSCI 5030-001 Structure and Function of Major Organ Systems This block, in Weeks 21 through 33, covers structural and functional aspects of the cardiovascular, respiratory, renal/urinary, gastrointestinal, endocrine, and reproductive systems, integrating structure with function at the gross, cellular and molecular levels.
+A one week segment devoted to nutritional concepts and their clinical application accompanies the discussion of the structure function of the gastrointestinal system.
+MSCI 5040-001 Host Defense This block, which occupies Weeks 34 to 42, covers the structural and functional aspects of the immune system, integrating structure with function at the tissue, cellular, and molecular levels, and examines the pathogenic microorganisms that invade humans.
+The mechanisms by which these microorganisms cause disease and the specific immune responses that develop to eliminate the microorganisms are emphasized.